inside.ewu.edu

 CRIM 300.
 INTRODUCTION TO THE CRIMINAL JUSTICE SYSTEM.
 5 Credits.

-This course is taught from the perspective of the criminologist and emphasizes the interaction within and between the systems of law enforcement, the courts and treatment.
+Taught from the perspective of the criminologist and emphasizes the interaction within and between the systems of law enforcement, the courts, and treatment.

 CRIM 302.
 CRIMINAL JUSTICE SYSTEMS AND DEVELOPMENT.
 5 Credits.